fabriziogaliano/docker-rsyslog/README.md

    )
 ```

-# Accept incoming log from remote server [ 35-incoming-logs ] ( up this configuration only on concentrator server )
+# Accept incoming log from remote server [ 35-incoming-logs ] ( enable this configuration only on concentrator server )

 ```
 $ModLoad imtcp